argentlabs/argent-gifting-contracts/README.md

 ### External claim

 It is also possible for someone else to pay for the claim fees.
-This can be useful if the funds deposited to pay for the claim transaction are not enough, or in someone wants to subsidize the claim
+This can be useful if the funds deposited to pay for the claim transaction are not enough, or if someone wants to subsidize the claim

 The receiver can use the private key sign a message containing the address receiving the address (and optionally some address that will receive the dust).
 Using this signature, anybody can execute a transaction to perform the claim.
 To do so, they should call `claim_external` on the escrow account (through the `execute_action` entrypoint)